npgrosser/autowired/README.md

 assert id(ctx.notification_controller) != id(ctx.notification_controller)
 ```

-For property methods, simply use the `property` decorator instead of `cached_property` to achieve the same effect.
+For property methods, use the `property` decorator instead of `cached_property` to achieve the same effect.

 ### Thread Local Components